-In this example we use a variable resistor (a potentiometer or a photoresistor), we read its value using one analog input of an Arduino or Genuino board and we change the blink rate of the built-in LED accordingly.
+In this example we use a variable resistor (a potentiometer or a photoresistor), we read its value using one analog input of an Arduino board and we change the blink rate of the built-in LED accordingly.
 The resistor's analog value is read as a voltage because this is how the analog inputs work.

 10K ohm photoresistor and 10K ohm resistor

 With a potentiometer click the image to enlarge

 With a photoresistor click the image to enlarge